adtzlr/felupe/docs/howto/umat.rst

     def material(dε, εn, σn, ζn, **kwargs):
         return dσdε, σ, ζ

 This function is further added as the ``material`` argument of :class:`~felupe.MaterialStrain`.
-Optionally, the shapes of internal state variables may be passed.
+If the material makes use of state variables, the shapes of these internal state variables must be provided.

 ..  code-block:: python